techidaily/site-win11-tips/source/_posts/unlocking-windows-11-writability-enabledisable-ntfs-compression.md

  If you are a power user, you can use the Command Prompt to enable file compression on Windows 11\.
 Here are the steps to do it:

 1. Press the**Win + S** hotkeys to open the**Windows Search.**
 2. In the search bar, type**Command Prompt** and choose**Run as administrator** from the right pane.
-If this method is not working, you can use any other way to[open Command Prompt with admin rights](https://www.makeuseof.com/how-to-always-open-command-prompt-as-administrator-windows/) .
+If this method is not working, you can use any other way to [open Command Prompt with admin rights](https://www.makeuseof.com/how-to-always-open-command-prompt-as-administrator-windows/) .
 3. Type the following command and press**Enter** to enable file compression.
 `fsutil behavior set disablecompression 0`